 Ask the Right Questions

 Whether you use an auto shop approved by your insurance company or a self-selected shop, it’s important to make the selection carefully.
 When assessing your options, you may choose to have an independent shop or mechanic provide an estimate for the work to be done.
 That way, you can use it in making your decision.

-To ensure that your vehicle is repaired properly and efficiently, that your insurance company will cover the damages, and that you’ll know what to expect throughout the process, you’ll need to ask a number of questions of both your insurance company and the auto shop(s) you’re considering.
+To ensure that your vehicle is repaired properly and efficiently, you’ll need to ask a number of questions of both your insurance company and auto shop(s) you’re considering.

 When you talk to your insurance company representatives, here are some questions you may want to ask: